ppascual2086/Dr.Dose-Raspberry-Pi/README.md

 * Dosing pumps... these may vary depending on the size of your water resevoir.

 # Getting started.
-https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots
+Follow these excellent instructions for getting your Raspberry Pi setup and connected: https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots

 # Dr. Dose